What Is Bipolar Disorder (Formerly Manic Depression)?

 Triggers

 Though there is not always a trigger for a manic or depressive episode, there can be.
-Changing jobs, living situations, or adjusting (or halting) medication can all be triggers.
+Changing jobs, living situations, or other circumstances can be triggers.
+Certain types of medication can trigger mania, as well.
+For example, research suggests that stimulants used to treat attention-deficit/hyperactivity disorder can cause or exacerbate mania.
 Other things, such as drug or alcohol use, traumatic experiences, changes in relationship status, lack of quality sleep, or anything else that causes heightened stress or excitement can initiate an episode.
 You can familiarize yourself with some of the common warning signs of a potential manic or hypomanic episode to help yourself possibly better mitigate and manage them.

 iStock/Kobus Louw